artsy/eigen/docs/preferred_practices.md

 - Some great React Native components:
   // (should we update those? suggestions are welcome!)
   - [Partner](https://github.com/artsy/eigen/blob/main/src/lib/Scenes/Partner/Partner.tsx) is a simple top-level component.
-  - [PartnerShows](https://github.com/artsy/eigen/blob/main/src/lib/Scenes/Partner/Components/PartnerShows.tsx) is a fragment container that uses FlatList to paginate through Relay data.
+  - [Articles](https://github.com/artsy/eigen/blob/main/src/lib/Scenes/Articles/Articles.tsx) uses hooks in combination with FlatList to paginate through Relay data.
   - [Search](https://github.com/artsy/eigen/blob/main/src/lib/Scenes/Search/Search.tsx) is a functional component that loads data in response to user input.

 We used to have many different `renderX` functions throughout our components, but today we prefer to have a single `render()` function in a component.
 [See this PR](https://github.com/artsy/eigen/pull/3220) for our rationale and a comparison of approaches.